How to fix login problems with CodeTwo Admin Panel and Signatures app

 Incorrect configuration of CodeTwo Email Signatures 365 apps in Microsoft Entra ID

-If you experience misbehaviors such as a redirect loop, an automatic browse-back to the sign-in page, or simply no response when you try to sign in to CodeTwo Admin Panel (and/or the signature management app), perform the steps described below to ensure that the CodeTwo apps are configured properly in your Entra ID.
+If you experience issues such as a redirect loop, an automatic redirect back to the sign-in page, or simply no response when you try to sign in to CodeTwo Admin Panel or the Signatures app, perform the steps described below to ensure that the CodeTwo apps are configured properly in your Entra ID.

 codetwo email signatures

-The list will be populated with apps that match the searched text (Fig. 1.).
+The list will be populated with apps that match the searched phrase (Fig. 1.).

 Fig. 1.
-The Microsoft Entra ID app list populated with CodeTwo apps matching the searched text.
+The Microsoft Entra ID app list populated with CodeTwo apps matching the searched phrase.

 Fig. 5.
 Conveniently go back to the list by clicking the link.